Overview

 Marco’s Grounds™ Magnolia Sourcing

-At Marco’s Grounds™, our Magnolia is we source from the mountainous regions of Sichuan, China, where the rich soil and mild climate create ideal growing conditions.
+At Marco’s Grounds™, our Magnolia is sourced from the mountainous regions of Sichuan, China, where the rich soil and mild climate create ideal growing conditions.

 Using natural extraction methods, we ensure high concentrations of honokiol and magnolol—the core compounds behind magnolia’s therapeutic power.
 Each batch is carefully standardized and tested to deliver optimal results for relaxation, cognitive support, and stress resilience as part of a complete wellness protocol.